Onuchin-Artem/Share-bikes/README.md

 This is a [solution](https://github.com/Onuchin-Artem/Share-bikes/blob/master/BikeSharing.pdf) to Kaggle "Bike Sharing Demand" challenge.

-This model is relatively simple as it uses no composition if we treat xgboost as one algorithm.
+This model is relatively simple as it uses no composition if we treat xgboost as a single algorithm.

 It has score 0.39180.